stevedonovan/gentle-intro/src/object-orientation.md

 to any Rust value, not just 'objects'.
 (Since `quack` is passed a reference, there's an explicit dereference `*` to get the integer.)

-However, you can't do this with a trait and a type from the same crate, so the standard library cannot be 'monkey patched', which is another piece of Ruby folk practice (and not the most wildly admired either.)
+However, you can only do this if you have defined the trait or the type in the same crate, so the standard library cannot be 'monkey patched', which is another piece of Ruby folk practice (and not the most wildly admired either.)